 Samples Meet Synthesis

 So, what exactly made this synth so attention-grabbing?
 The D-50 used an innovative mixture of short, sampled attack transient waveforms blended with digitally synthesized sustaining sounds.
-This technique, dubbed “Linear Arithmetic (LA) Synthesis,” offered the realism of expensive (at that time) digital samplers, the expressiveness of a synth, and the polish of a high-end studio thanks to onboard digital effects.
+This technique, dubbed “Linear Arithmetic (LA) Synthesis,” offered the realism of expensive digital samplers, the expressiveness of a synth, and the polish of a high-end studio thanks to onboard digital effects.
 It’s no wonder the D-50 became one of the best-selling professional keyboards in history.

 But thirty years on, the combination of sampling and synthesis is as relevant today as the era in which the D-50 shined so brightly.
 Dig deeper into the structures of the LA Synthesis sound engine and you can create powerful percussive patches, smooth ambient pads, and staccato sequencer sounds that give you that “something new” you’ve been looking for.